MicrosoftDocs/cpp-docs/docs/c-runtime-library/format-specification-syntax-printf-and-wprintf-functions.md

 >  If the argument that corresponds to `%s` or `%S`, or the `Buffer` field of the argument that corresponds to `%Z`, is a null pointer, "(null)" is displayed.

 > [!NOTE]
->  In all exponential formats, the default number of digits of exponent to display is three.
-By using the [_set_output_format](../c-runtime-library/set-output-format.md) function, you can set the number of digits displayed to two but expanding to three if demanded by the size of exponent.
+>  In all exponential formats, the minimum number of digits of exponent to display is two, using three only if necessary.
+By using the [_set_output_format](../c-runtime-library/set-output-format.md) function, you can set the number of digits displayed to three for backward compatibility with code written for Visual Studio 2013 and before.

 > [!IMPORTANT]
 >  Because the `%n` format is inherently insecure, it is disabled by default.
 If `%n` is encountered in a format string, the invalid parameter handler is invoked, as described in [Parameter Validation](../c-runtime-library/parameter-validation.md).
 To enable `%n` support, see [_set_printf_count_output](../c-runtime-library/reference/set-printf-count-output.md).